 International student fees and refunds

 International students pay different fees to New Zealand citizens.
-The fees can be found on the programme page.
+The fees can be found on the programme (qualification) page.
 The fees displayed are for one year of study.
 Payment is required in full before teaching starts.
 To find out more, see

 UCOL's International Fees and Refunds Procedure.